? ? ?

 It hurts when it’s pulled.

 At Werner’s unspoken thought, Cadence froze, squirmed, grumbled, conceded: “Fine…” She proceeded to allow him to guide her on how to cut her hair appropriately.
-Surprisingly, when it was finished, Cadence admired herself in the dirty, cracked mirror Allen had installed just the other day.
+Surprisingly, when it was all finished, Cadence admired herself in the dirty, cracked mirror Allen had installed just the other day.
 “Hey, this is pretty charmin’.
 I bet a lot of dolls are into this look nowadays, right?”

 Werner sighed.
 “That shouldn’t be your concern out here.”